-PH: (414) 473-5514 FAX: (414) 473-3626
+GENERAC CORPORATION PH: (414) 473-5514 P.O.
+BOX 8 FX: (414) 473-6505 WAUKESHA, WI 53187

 IMPORTANT NOTE: This warranty statement explains your rights and obligations under the Emission Control System Warranty ("ECS Warranty") which is provided to you by Generac Corporation pursuant to California law.
 See also the Generac Corporation Limited Warranties for Generac Corporation which is enclosed herewith on a separate sheet and also is provided to you by Generac Corporation.
 The ECS Warranty applies only to the emission control system of your new engine.
-To the extent that there is any conflict in terms between the ECS Warranty and the Generac Corporation Warranty, the ECS Warranty shall apply except in any circumstances in which the Generac Corporation Warranty may provide a longer warranty period.
+To the extent that there is any conflict in terms between the ECS Warranty and the Generac Corporation Warranty may provide a longer warranty period.
 Both the ECS Warranty and the Generac Corporation Warranty describe important rights and obligations with respect to your new engine.